Zentennen/image-processing-shaders/README.md

 # image-processing-shaders
  A university excercise where we were supposed to be implement shaders for processing an image in different ways.
+ All ocde in the renderapp project was written by me, the rest was provided as part of the exercise.

  All code in the renderapp project is written by me, including the glsl code in the assets subfolder.
  While running the program, press c to use no image processing, press b to use the blur shader, press g to use greyscale, and press e to use the edge shader.